"The Expert Authority You Can Trust"

 In another study done in South Africa in 2002, the effect of nine different oils was evaluated on the growth of Aspergillus parasiticus and Fusarium moniliforme in grains.
-Oregano oil for yeast was found to have an anti-fungal effect.
+Oregano oil for yeast was found to have an anti-fungal effect.4

 In one study designed to examine the inhibition of mycotoxins involved the incorporation of each of seven oils into a broth and into patty cultures.
 The fungal mycotoxin was identified by high-pressure liquid chromatography.
 Clove oil was the most inhibitory to the growth of A. parasiticus and F. moniliforme, followed by cinnamon oil, oregano and mace oils.
 Neem and eucalyptus oil did not affect fungal growth.

 Seven essential oils from seven air-dried plant species were analyzed by gas chromatography-mass spectrometry against the fungi Penicillium digitatum in Athens Greece in 2000.
 The radial growth, conidial germination, and production of Penicillium digitatum were inhibited completely by oregano, thyme, dictamus, and marjoram essential oils at relatively low concentrations (250-400 microg/mL).
 Lavender, rosemary, and sage essential oils presented less inhibitory effect on the radial growth and conidial germination of P. digitatum.5

 The inhibitory effects of 10 selected Turkish spices were studied by Akgül A, Kivanç M. from Turkey in 2000, oregano essential oil; thymol and carvacrol towards growth of 9 food borne fungi were investigated in culture media with a pH of 3.5 and 5.5 in 1988 in Turkey.
 The anti-fungal effects of sodium chloride, sorbic acid and sodium benzoate and the combined use of oregano with sodium chloride were also tested under the same conditions for comparison.
 Of the spices tested, only oregano showed effect on all fungi.
 This study was published in the International Journal of Food Microbiology.
 6

 There is no doubt that oil of oregano for yeast infections is a medically verified yeast and fungi killer.
 However, it is hot when used straight so if you cannot stand the heat I recommend that you dilute it in a little bit of coconut oil.
 It can also be taken in capsule form by adding the drops to a vegetarian capsule.